Covid 19 coronavirus: Supermarkets call for calm after staff member punched in face at Warkworth Countdown

 "Like I said, we have to show more tolerance, we have to be supportive of one another and encourage one another."

-A police spokesman told Newshub the incident happened at Countdown Warkworth, not New World.
+A police spokesman said the incident happened at Countdown Warkworth, not New World.

 The incident occurred on Thursday, one week after the nationwide lockdown began.

-The 45-year-old woman was arrested and is due to appear at North Shore District Court on May 14.
+The 45-year-old woman was arrested and is due to appear at North Shore District Court on May 14 to face a charge of common assault, he said.

-Countdown health and safety general manager Kiri Hannifin told Newshub the level of abuse supermarkets were facing was unacceptable.
+Countdown health and safety general manager Kiri Hannifin said management were "extremely upset" to hear that another team member had been hurt.

+"This is completely unacceptable.
+The level of abuse our team continues to face is incredibly concerning," she said.

 "Our team has done a fantastic job over the past month meeting the unprecedented demand we have seen in our business, and now as they become part of New Zealand's essential workforce, they continue to deliver an outstanding service to communities across New Zealand.

-"We appreciate that this is a time of huge uncertainty for all New Zealanders and that tensions are high, but taking frustration out on our teams who are working incredibly hard is unacceptable," she said.
+"We appreciate that this is a time of huge uncertainty for all New Zealanders and that tensions are high, but taking frustration out on our teams who are working incredibly hard is unacceptable.

 READ MORE: